matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/status.md

 - **More developer tooling.** Composability between various hardhat plugins with the zkSync plugin, easy local setup with Docker, etc. will be essential for the growth of the ecosystem.
 - **Support for older versions of Solidity.** We are actively working on supporting different versions of Solidity to enable seamless integration for the existing projects.
 - **zkPorter extension.** One of the biggest and most important features.
-It will let the users choose between high security & 20x fee reduction compared to Ethereum for zkRollup accounts and security much higher than that of a sidechain & near-constant transaction costs of a few USD cents for zkPorter accounts.
+It will let the users choose between high security & 20x fee reduction compared to Ethereum for zkrollup accounts and security much higher than that of a sidechain & near-constant transaction costs of a few USD cents for zkPorter accounts.